2019-10-22

 (This is a long article.
 But you can really do this in a few hours.)

-The Raspberry Pi becomes a dedicated computer that handles all DNS (Domain Name Service) requests -- taking the function away from your existing routers.
+The Raspberry Pi is a dedicated computer that handles all DNS (Domain Name Service) requests -- taking the function away from your existing routers.
 When an address, such as "keyliner.com" is typed, a request goes to your Domain Name Service.
 It translates the human-readable name into an IP address.
-If the address is nefarious, or an ad-network, the packet is discarded, keeping the traffic from reaching the device.
+If the address is nefarious, or an ad-network, the packet is discarded, keeping the traffic from reaching your device.

-As of this article, the device blocks 170,000 domains (illustrated at 107,000).
-Here is a chart showing the normal traffic at my house, with blocked requests in blue.
-Of the 13,000 requests, 2,500 were blocked (average 27% of all DNS requests are dropped!):
+As of this article, the "Pi" is blocking 246,000 domains.
+The chart shows the normal traffic at my house, with blocked requests in blue.
+Since last night, of the 13,000 requests, 2,500 were blocked (average 27% of all DNS requests are dropped!):

 Raspberry Pi, you say?